whyvas/hoserPi/README.md

 # hoserPi
-Yet another Raspberry Pi gardening system, the goal of this project is to setup 5 independant zones in elevated beds.
+Yet another Raspberry Pi gardening system.
+The goal of this project is to setup 5 independant zones in elevated beds.
 Each bed will have a soil moisture sensor and a solenoid controlled watering system.
 The system will run on python and the webioPi framework.
 Instead of hooking the system up to the water main, I will be using a 30 gallon barrel with a low water switch as I am scared of flooding my yard should something go wrong.

 Upcoming Features: